-Wireshark uses the libpcap filter language for capture filters.
-A brief overview of the syntax follows.
-Complete documentation can be found in the pcap-filter man page.
-You can find a lot of Capture Filter examples at https://wiki.wireshark.org/CaptureFilters.
+Wireshark supports limiting the packet capture to packets that match a capture filter.
+Wireshark capture filters are written in libpcap filter language.
+Below is a brief overview of the libpcap filter language’s syntax.
+Complete documentation can be found at the pcap-filter man page.
+You can find many Capture Filter examples at https://wiki.wireshark.org/CaptureFilters.

-You enter the capture filter into the “Filter” field of the Wireshark “Capture Options” dialog box, as shown in Figure 4.3, “The “Capture Options” dialog box”.
+You enter the capture filter into the “Filter” field of the Wireshark “Capture Options” dialog box, as shown in Figure 4.3, “The “Capture Options” input tab”.

 A capture filter takes the form of a series of primitive expressions connected by conjunctions (and/or) and optionally preceded by not:

 An example is shown in Example 4.1, “A capture filter for telnet that captures traffic to and from a particular host”.